 The 2021 season looks exhilarating with the Transat Jacques Vabre between France and Brasil in November being in line of sight.

-Today at the helm of Figaro Bénéteau 3, this English skipper has been based in France since 2011.
-He grew up on a boat with his family until he was 10 years old and has since specialised in offshore racing.
-His recent results on Figaro have shaken up the French hierarchy that has been in place for many years. .
+Now at the helm of Multi50, this English skipper has been based in France since 2011.
+Sam grew up on a boat with his family until he was 10 years old and always specialised in offshore racing.
+His recent results on Figaro have shaken up the French hierarchy that has been in place for many years.

 The Leyton team is also a Team Manager, a logistics manager, a trainer, and talented team members for crew sailing, without whom nothing would be possible. .